Using Managed identities for Azure with Service Fabric (Preview)

 Supported scenarios for Service Fabric applications

-Managed identities for Service Fabric is only supported in Azure deployed Service Fabric clusters, and only for applications deployed as Azure resources; applications which are not deployed as an Azure resource cannot be assigned an identity.
-Conceptually speaking, support for managed identities in Azure Service Fabric cluster consists of two phases:
+Managed identities for Service Fabric are only supported in Azure-deployed Service Fabric clusters, and only for applications deployed as Azure resources; an application that is not deployed as an Azure resource cannot be assigned an identity.
+Conceptually speaking, support for managed identities in an Azure Service Fabric cluster consists of two phases:

 Assign one or more managed identities to the application resource; an application may be assigned a single system-assigned identity, and/or up to 32 user-assigned identities, respectively.

 Within the application's definition, map one of the identities assigned to the application to any individual service comprising the application.

 The system-assigned identity of an application is unique to that application; a user-assigned identity is a standalone resource, which may be assigned to multiple applications.
 Within an application, a single identity (whether system-assigned or user-assigned) can be assigned to multiple services of the application, but each individual service can only be assigned one identity.
 Lastly, a service must be assigned an identity explicitly to have access to this feature.
 In effect, the mapping of an application's identities to its constituent services allows for in-application isolation — a service may only use the identity mapped to it.

 Currently, the following scenarios are supported for this preview feature:

 Deploy a new application with one or more services and one or more assigned identities

 Assign one or more managed identities to an existing (Azure-deployed) application in order to access Azure resources